Wi-Fi Spec: 802.11ac/Tri-Band AC2200

 Small and easy to hide, the EA8300 Max Stream router can deliver the data at high speeds, but lacks the long range needed in larger homes.
 Still, you can customize Linksys' router to run the way you want it to, making it among the best Wi-Fi routers around for power users.
-And at $199, the Max Stream is a relatively inexpensive option for filling an apartment or small house with Wi-Fi.
+And the Max Stream is a relatively inexpensive option for filling an apartment or small house with Wi-Fi.

 Linksys EA8300 Max Stream review: Design